sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    10. event.env-updated(app, env)
    11. event.env-get-updated(app, env)

+   if environment is written to disk:
       12. event.env-check-consistency(app, env)

+   13. event.write-started(app, builder)

    # The updated-docs list can be builder dependent, but generally includes all new/changed documents,
    # plus any output from `env-get-updated`, and then all "parent" documents in the ToC tree
    # For builders that output a single page, they are first joined into a single doctree before post-transforms
    # or the doctree-resolved event is emitted
    for docname in updated-docs:
-      13. apply post-transforms (by priority): docutils.document -> docutils.document
+      14. apply post-transforms (by priority): docutils.document -> docutils.document
-      14. event.doctree-resolved(app, doctree, docname)
+      15. event.doctree-resolved(app, doctree, docname)
           - In the event that any reference nodes fail to resolve, the following may emit:
           - event.missing-reference(env, node, contnode)
           - event.warn-missing-reference(domain, node)

-   15. Generate output files
+   16. Generate output files
-   16. event.build-finished(app, exception)
+   17. event.build-finished(app, exception)

 Here is also a flow diagram of the events, within the context of the Sphinx build process: